What we do

 - Australian and New Zealand industry and end-user capacity building is enhanced

 The Strategic Plan is available to download.

-Newsletters are issued each month and stored in Resources.
+Newsletters are issued regularly and stored in Resources.
 You can register to receive Newsletters and information emails at the bottom of this page even if you are not a participant in the CRCSI.

 CEO Peter Woodgate May 2013 Roadshow [31min]